Package Leaflet: Information for the User

 Common: Nervousness, dizziness.

-Very rare: Worsening of chorea (movement disorder).
+Very rare: Worsening of chorea (disorder that causes movement problems).

 Uncommon: Increased blood pressure.